Hypergene/kolada/README.rst

     {
         "values": [ {obj}, {obj}, ..., {obj}],
         "count": <int>,               // Length of values
-        "previous": "<string>",  // Optional: Full URL to previous page, if any "next": "<string>"       // Optional: Full URL to next page, if any }
+        "previous_page": "<string>",  // Optional: Full URL to previous page, if any "next_page": "<string>"       // Optional: Full URL to next page, if any }

 The **obj** structure differs between metadata, find out in the below section what it looks like for each.

+For all URL:s a parameter *per_page* may be given, which will limit the number of posts in the result.
+The default value is the maximum, 5000.

 Metadata
 --------